openbiox/UCSCXenaShiny/README.md

 Wang, S.; Xiong, Y.; Gu, K.; Zhao, L.; Li, Y.; Zhao, F.; Li, X.; Liu, X. UCSCXenaShiny: An R Package for Exploring and Analyzing UCSC Xena Public Datasets in Web Browser.
 Preprints 2020, 2020070179 (doi: 10.20944/preprints202007.0179.v1).

+## :cloud: Use on cloud

+If you don't want to install R and packages locally, or you have no programming experience, try using this tool on Hiplot platform: <https://shiny.hiplot.com.cn/ucsc-xena-shiny/>.

 ## :arrow\_double\_down: Installation

 You can install stable release of **UCSCXenaShiny** from CRAN with: